Regulations 25

 The restrictions on using internal models for credit risk capital requirements do not contribute to the goals of the Basel standards.
 We strongly support the use of internal models, because under this approach banks are incentivised to model, monitor and manage risk factors, constituting the expected loss profile of exposures on their balance sheets in a holistic and comprehensive way.
 By permitting banks to apply modelled PD, LGD and EAD metrics, as foreseen under the advanced internal ratings based approach, banks are incentivised to develop and maintain robust models for these metrics.
 Under the new proposals in the US, none of these metrics would be modelled as they’re replaced by fixed risk weights.
 In the UK, only PD would still be estimated using internal models, while LGD and EAD are prescribed.
 Consequently, less attention will be paid to modelling the factors which determine expected losses.
 The loss of time spent on modelling expected losses will reduce the overall quality of risk management and can potentially adversely impact credit underwriting standards and decisions.

-As an investor in blind-pools, we highly value precise and granular risk metrics developed by banks and access to the historical data to calibrate the models.
-In a blind-pool transaction, a bank’s assessment of the risk profile of the borrowers, typically captured by an internal rating and modelled LGD, are key data points for analysing and monitoring the risk profile of the portfolios we are protecting.
+As an investor in 'no-name' pools, we highly value precise and granular risk metrics developed by banks and access to the historical data to calibrate the models.
+In a 'no-name' pool transaction, a bank’s assessment of the risk profile of the borrowers, typically captured by an internal rating and modelled LGD, are key data points for analysing and monitoring the risk profile of the portfolios we are protecting.
 These metrics are subject to a thorough due diligence process, in which we analyse the historical track record of these metrics through-the-cycle in combination with a qualitative overlay on the bank’s origination and risk management organisation in order to come to a view on expected losses in various economic scenarios.
 As mentioned above, the restriction on the use of internal models will have a negative impact on the development of these valuable data points and therewith the ability for investors to properly assess the risk profile of underlying portfolios in CRS transactions.

 In addition, the disapplication of internal models may impact the underwriting decisions of banks, which may be incentivised to pursue business with a higher risk profile.
 If a more prudent approach does not lead to a decrease in RWA consumption and therewith does not result in a higher return on capital, banks may be less rigorous in debt sizing and loan structuring.
 This would be an issue in itself, but it would also impact investors because the degree of uncertainty about the underwriting and risk management practices of banks would increase.
 Furthermore, it would invoke uncertainty about the representativeness of historical track record data, which were realised under a different capital regime with different incentives.